SN 2024cld: unveiling the complex mass-loss histories of evolved supergiant progenitors to core collapse supernovae: Discussion

 \subsection{Mass loss rates and history}

 Deriving precise mass loss rates for the progenitor of SN\,2024cld is challenging, given that the different phases through which the light curve evolved were likely powered by varying combinations of CSM-ejecta interaction, shock ionisation, H recombination, and underlying radioactive decay.
 Nevertheless, we can pick out a few key phases where we can be reasonably confident about the CSM properties to make headway.
-The second plateau in the light curve is dominated by interaction, and thus provides a route to estimate the mass loss rate required to produce the CSM driving this.
+The late-time light curve is dominated by interaction, declining markedly more slowly than the expected decline rate for $^{56}$Co decay \citep[with complete gamma-ray trapping, see ][]{Woosley1989}, as shown in Figure~\ref{fig:lightcurve_comparison}, and thus provides a route to estimate the mass loss rate required to produce the CSM driving this.
 Following \citet{Smith2017}, we assume that the bolometric luminosity at this epoch is driven by shock interaction with a dense CSM, and proceed to compute the wind density parameter and mass loss rates under this assumption, based on observed features in the spectra.
 The luminosity follows the form

 in the case of the ejecta traversing a spherical CSM shed from e.g. the progenitor wind.
 Although we know that SN\,2024cld has a more complex geometry than this, the mass loss rates derived via this approach are still illustrative, even if not precise.
 The velocity of the cold dense shell, $v_{\mathrm{CDS}}$, is estimated from the velocities of the red and blue components of H$\alpha$ at later times (+100d and onwards, \qty{\approx 5500}{\kilo\meter\per\second}), and the CSM velocity $v_{\mathrm{CSM}}$ from the narrow H$\alpha$ P Cygni profile velocities (see Figure~\ref{fig:absorption_vel}).
-Mass loss rates over this latter plateau are $\approx6\times10^{-4}$ $\mathrm{M_\odot}\,\text{y}^{-1}$ (comparable to the $10^{-4}$ $\mathrm{M_\odot}\,\text{y}^{-1}$ inferred for PTF11iqb in \citealt{Smith2015}), with uncertainties of 0.3 dex.
+Mass loss rates over this late-time phase are $\approx6\times10^{-4}$ $\mathrm{M_\odot}\,\text{y}^{-1}$ (comparable to the $10^{-4}$ $\mathrm{M_\odot}\,\text{y}^{-1}$ inferred for PTF11iqb in \citealt{Smith2015}), with uncertainties of 0.3 dex.
 If $v_{\mathrm{CDS}}$ is overestimated (e.g. these components trace the ejecta velocity), the inferred mass loss rate could be markedly higher.